mdibella-dev/mdb-theme-gutenberg/README.md

 - Improve: Remove obsolete CSS vars
 - Improve: Reinstate secondary font type in slideout navigation
 - Improve: Remove scrollup from navbar (placement makes no sense anymore)
+- Improve: Revamp the slideout menu and remove pattern
+- Improve: Remove support for classic menu (primary menu)
 - Fix: Slideout content doesn't disappear on small screen heights
 - Fix: The site editor creates a large gap where the slideout is implemented in the code

 ### Previous changes